 Relief for Kids in Haiti

 Goals for the next year: We are in the process of fund raising for a permanent location for the orphanage.
 Land is very expensive, since it is often the only asset a family has, and is thus a valuable commodity in this country.
-We have been searching for the right place for two years, and are trying to raise funds for this.
+We have been searching for the right place for several years, and are trying to raise funds for this.
 Building fund donations are always welcome!
 Once we have a permanent location, it will be easier to begin the process of making the orphanage more self-sufficient, such as gardening and planting their own food sources.
-We are also in the process of starting a school for our children and some community children in order to improve the quality of education.
+We also have started a school at the orphanage for our children and some community children in order to improve the quality of education.
 As always, we seek to keep our children happy and healthy.
 They are all currently in good health, which has been a blessing over the last year.
 Several of the children had significant illnesses upon arrival, but all are thriving at this time.
 They are a loving and energetic and very smart bunch of children!

 Charles McEndree is a Registered Nurse and has a Master’s in Business Administration.
 Charles grew up in Lincoln, Nebraska but relocated to Orlando, Florida at the age of 16.
 After graduating High School, Charles met Terri in Nursing School and they married in 1991.
-In addition to running this ministry and others, Charles is a Director of Purchasing at a local hospital in Florida, he is also a registered Real Estate Agent and Elder in his Church.
+In addition to running this ministry and others, Charles is a hospital operations professional with specialties in software acquisition and supply chain.
 Charles and Terri started their ministry in Haiti after the Haiti Earthquake of January 2010.
 Their ministry in Haiti has brought many miracles in their lives and the lives of those whom they are touching on a regular basis.

-Marc Francois was born and raised in the Fontamara Port-au-Prince area of Haiti.
+Marc Francois was born and raised in the Fontamara, Port-au-Prince area of Haiti.
 After the Earthquake of January 2010, he volunteered as a translator to the relief agency ACTS World Relief, when he met Charles and Terri.
 Together with their help, he opened the orphanage in February 2013 with six children.
 Marc and his wife Nadege moved to the US in 2018 and they now live in Tennessee, but they continue to work for the orphanage and are an integral part of ensuring the safety and welfare of the children.
 They now have two children.